GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 [rpi-gpio]: https://www.raspberrypi.org/documentation/usage/gpio/
 [update-config]: ./images/update-config.png

-## Publishing Telemetry Events through the Gateway
+## Publishing telemetry events through the gateway

 In this section, you will set up a DHT22 sensor to send telemetry from the sensor through the gateway to Cloud IoT Core.